Rundle Street

 Rundle Street, often referred to as "Rundle Street East" as distinct from Rundle Mall, is a street in the East End of the city centre of Adelaide, the capital of South Australia.
 It runs from Pulteney Street to East Terrace, where it becomes Rundle Road through the East Park Lands.
 (Note: A separate Rundle Street continues from Rundle Road through Kent Town).)
-The street is close to Adelaide Botanic Gardens, Rundle Park, Rymill Park, Hindmarsh Square and North Terrace.
+The street is close to Adelaide Botanic Garden, Rundle Park, Rymill Park, Hindmarsh Square and North Terrace.

 The street contains numerous cafés, restaurants, shops, cinemas, clubs, and hotels.
 It is one of Adelaide's most popular streets for cafés and fashion.
 Most of the street has a heritage façade, but has been redeveloped for modern use, with some buildings converted to residences, such as the East End Markets.

 Junction list and description

-Bent Street and Union Street run through to Grenfell Street on the southern side, Ebenezer Place runs south leading to a pedestrianised precinct and turns westwards into Union Street, while the cul de sac Synagogue Place, and pedestrianised Vaughan Place (next to the Exeter and leading to The Elephant and Palace Nova) run off the northern side.
-The street is two-lane, with parking on both sides plus bicycle lanes.
+Bent Street and Union Street run through to Grenfell Street on the southern side, Ebenezer Place runs south leading to a pedestrianised precinct and turns westwards into Union Street, while the cul de sac Synagogue Place, and pedestrianised Vaughan Place (next to the Exeter).
+Cinema Place runs off the northern side of Vaughan place, and is home to several businesses and offices, including The Elephant, Palace Nova, Radio Fresh 92.7 and MusicSA.

+Rundle Street is two-lane, with parking on both sides plus bicycle lanes.
 It is one of the narrower streets of the Adelaide grid, at 1 ch wide.

 A separate Rundle Street continues from Rundle Road through Kent Town.